 We live in an age where we have made great strides in healthcare, to the point where we are living much longer than our ancestors ever did.
 The increase in age of the general population brings different challenges, as certain neuro-musculo skeletal changes takes place.RELATED: RECOMMENDED PLANS FOR YOU

-It is commonplace to loose muscle mass, bone density decrease along with our coordination.
+It is commonplace to lose muscle mass, bone density decrease along with our coordination.
 The causes could be varied from being sedentary to degenerative diseases like osteoporosis.

 With ageing comes falling and physical injury